ajosedev/knowledge/notes/20211220093426-ast-deep-matching.md

 # Deep matching nodes in AST

 When working with AST walkers, most have functionality of executing separately on entering and leaving a node.
-This means once the walker enters a node, it will fully explore everything nested in it before it leaves taht node.
+This means once the walker enters a node, it will fully explore everything nested in it before it leaves that node.
 For example, given the following DOM:
 ```html
 <node1>